defold/defold/README.md

 Copy classes.dex from $DYNAMO_HOME/share/java to com.dynamo.cr/com.dynamo.cr.target/lib.

 Copy all content from $DYNAMO_HOME/ext/share/java/res to com.dynamo.cr/com.dynamo.cr.target/res.
-You should expect to be copying material fro
+You should expect to be copying material for
 Facebook and Google Play into this location.

 ### Android SDK/NDK